DrewWing/EDrewcatedGuesser/README.md

 Thanks to viniciusarrud on GitHub in [this Joblib issue](https://github.com/joblib/joblib/issues/1496#issuecomment-1788968714) for a solution to a particular bug involving pathing on Windows.

-The diagram `FTCAPI file diagram.drawio` (soon to be exported into an image and put in this doc) was generated using [Drawio](https://app.diagrams.net/) [24.7.7], made by JGraph, https://github.com/jgraph/drawio. \
+The diagram `FTCAPI file diagram.drawio` (soon to be exported into an image and put in the docs) was generated using [Drawio](https://app.diagrams.net/) [24.7.7], made by JGraph, https://github.com/jgraph/drawio. \
 I am not JGraph, this project is not by JGraph, and JGraph neither endorses me nor this project.

 ### External libraries